aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

     3. Login to the firewalls and firewall manager appliance and set default passwords
        - Update firewall configuration per your organizations security best practices
        - manually update firewall configuration to forward all logs to the Accelerator deployed NLB addresses fronting the rsyslog cluster
+         - login to each firewall, select `Log Settings`, check `Send logs to syslog`, put the NLB FQDN in the `IP Address/FQDN` field
        - manually update the firewall configuration to connect perimeter ALB high port flows through to internal account ALB's
+         - login to each firewall, switch to `FG-traffic` vdom, select `Policies & Objects`, select `Addresses`, Expand `Addresses`
+         - Set `Prod1-ALB-FQDN` to point to a reliable sub-account ALB FQDN, this is used for full-path health checks on **_all_** ALB's
+         - Set additional `DevX-ALB-FQDN`, `TestX-ALB-FQDN` and `ProdX-ALB-FQDN` to point to workload account ALB FQDNs
+         - Two of each type of ALB FQDN records have been created, when you need more, you need to create BOTH an additional FQDN and a new VIP, per ALB
+           - Each new VIP will use a new high port (i.e. 7007, 7008, etc.), all of which map back to port 443
     4. In ca-central-1, Enable AWS SSO, Set the SSO directory to MAD, set the SSO email attrib to: \${dir:email}, create all default permission sets and any desired custom permission sets, map MAD groups to perm sets
     5. On a per role basis, you need to enable the CWL Account Selector in the Security and the Ops accounts